patriciogonzalezvivo/glslViewer/README.md

 $ glslViewer examples/head.ply examples/fresnel.vert examples/fresnel.frag -c uffizi_cross.hdr
 ```

 13. Load a PLY file and mix it with a Iq's RayMarching scene.
-Note the model postion is set to 0,0,0 so it match the model matrix on the scene
+Note the model position is set to 0,0,0 so it match the model matrix on the scene

 ```hash
 $ glslViewer examples/head.ply examples/raymarch.frag -e model_position,0,0,0